Matters

 Represented Milwaukee Bucks co-owner, Marc Lasry, in the sale of his 25 percent stake in the team to Cleveland Brown owners Jimmy and Dee Haslam.
 According to ESPN, the transaction struck at a $3.5 billion valuation was the second highest valuation ever paid for an NBA team and the third highest valuation for any American professional sports team.
 It was a tremendously successful conclusion to Mr. Lasry’s tenure as an owner and steward of the championship Bucks.

-Representing the largest ad hoc group of defendants-appellees in fraudulent conveyance claims arising from a $2 billion leveraged recapitalization.
-The Second Circuit affirmed the dismissal of all claims, ruling that the Bankruptcy Code’s safe harbor provision for securities contracts payments, 11 U.S.C. § 546(e), applied to the leveraged buyout and pre-empted the plaintiff-appellant-trustee’s state-law fraudulent conveyance claims, which attempted to claw back approximately $708 million from the defendants-appellees.
-(S.D.N.Y. and Second Circuit 2012-2020)
+Representing the largest ad hoc group of defendants-appellees in a matter that has been litigated for over a decade involving fraudulent conveyance claims arising from a $2 billion leveraged recapitalization.
+The Second Circuit affirmed the dismissal of all claims In re: Boston Generating, LLC.
+In so doing, the Second Circuit ruled that the Bankruptcy Code’s safe harbor provision for securities contracts payments, 11 U.S.C. § 546(e), applied to the leveraged buyout and pre-empted the plaintiff-appellant-trustee’s state-law fraudulent conveyance claims, which attempted to claw back approximately $708 million from the defendants-appellees.